Hasuzawa/aws-projects/aws/18-efs/README.md

 - IA
 - archive

+accessed files can be put back to standard.

 ## Replication

 sync an EFS with content of another EFS, the destination must have replication protection turned off.